6 ways to webify your designs

 After several of my designs falling flat, lacking that ‘finished look’, I got some really good tips on how to ‘webify’ my work.
 As print designers, we rely on things like stock, specialty inks, varnishes, and embossing to give our work sparkle.
 You really can’t underestimate the dimension that you get when holding your work in your hand.
 Because all of these things are impossible on the web, tricks must be learned to give your designs that same sparkle and depth.

 Using the website I have designed for a fake coffee shop I am going to walk through some of the techniques you can use to ‘webify’ your designs.
 In the coming weeks I am going to produce screencasts for each technique so you can see, in depth, how to create them.
-Download the full jpeg (460 Kb) to follow along with the post.

 A spotlight effect can create prominence and helps direct the viewer’s eyes to a focal point.
 In this example, lighting is also used to help create dimension.
 As with any technique, don’t go overboard!
 Keeping your lighting from a consistent light source will unify your website.